Make a difference at Loyola

 Mentor

 Share your Law School experience with students.
-Registration for this program is open from June — August and matching is done in early September.
+Registration for this program typically opens in August and matching is done in September.
 The program will conclude at the end of the academic year in May.
 However, mentoring is open to continue if the pair has a pleasant connection and experience.
 The mentor program does not require alumni to log hours or meet a specific time commitment.
 Instead, the mentor and student are free to determine how often they should meet or communicate based on what works best for the pair.
 Meetings can be as informal as getting together for coffee, lunch or perhaps writing a quick email to each other.

 Office of Admissions